Ranjitha75388/projects/JasperReport server  .md

 ![Screenshot from 2025-05-09 12-36-20](https://github.com/user-attachments/assets/560f6b15-6243-47fb-bcdf-71a98a9a6eb6)

-2.After log in navigate to "view" > "Repository".
-   - Under Repository right click "Root"
-   - "Add folder" - Give folder name (MyReports) and save.
-   - Right click "MyReports" > "Add Resourses"

-databse

-Step 1: Ensure You Have a Table in PostgreSQL
+2.Before entering to next step, Ensure You Have a Table in PostgreSQL

 Make sure your postgres pod contains a table to query.
 You can exec into the pod and create one:

 ```
 kubectl exec -it <postgres-pod-name> -- psql -U jasper -d jasperdb
 ```